Alik Sakharov – film director

 Alik Sakharov is an American film director, cinematographer.

-Alik was born on May 17, 1959 in Tashkent, USSR.
+The boy was born on May 17, 1959 in Tashkent, USSR.
 When he was eight years old, his family moved to Moscow.
-As a school boy Alik joined the photo club in one of Moscow’s House of Culture.
-Passion for photography has survived to this day.
+As a school boy Alik joined the photo club in one of Moscow’s Houses of Culture.
+And even to this day he has passion for photography.
 When Alik was fifteen years old his parents gave him a camera.
 So, the boy started to film short amateur videos.
 Andrei Tarkovsky’s film The Mirror had the most significant influence on his artistic taste and is still his favorite movie.

 In 1981 his family emigrated to the United States.

-In 1985, Alik Sakharov made his first documentary film – The Russian Touch, about the life of Soviet immigrants in New York.
+You know, in 1985, Sakharov made his first documentary film – The Russian Touch, about the life of Soviet immigrants in New York.

 In 1986, he began to work as a cameraman and illuminator on one of the TV stations in the same New York City.
 There he gained experience on the set of short stories for television, advertising, and music videos.